 Sexual desire may increase or decrease during pregnancy.
 Sexual intercourse is safe throughout pregnancy unless a woman has vaginal bleeding, pain, leakage of amniotic fluid, or uterine contractions.
 In such cases, sexual intercourse should be avoided.

-Women who are planning to breastfeed do not need to do anything to prepare their nipples for breastfeeding during pregnancy (see see Breastfeeding).
+During pregnancy, women who are planning to breastfeed do not need to do anything to prepare their nipples for breastfeeding (see Breastfeeding).
 Expressing fluids from the breast manually before delivery may lead to an infection of the breast (mastitis) or even early labor.
 The body prepares the areola and nipple for breastfeeding by secreting a lubricant to protect the surface.
 This lubricant should not be rubbed off.
 Observing and talking with women who have breastfed successfully may be instructive and encouraging.

 The safest time to travel during pregnancy is between 14 and 28 weeks.
 Travel time should not exceed 6 hours a day.
 Women can obtain useful tips and information about travel from their doctor, so discussing their travel plans with the doctor is a good idea.